rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 Interestingly, the Rust language has *very* few concurrency features.
 Almost every concurrency feature we’ve talked about so far in this chapter has been part of the standard library, not the language.
-Our options for handling concurrency are not limited to the language or the standard library; we can write our own concurrency features or use those written by others.
+Your options for handling concurrency are not limited to the language or the standard library; you can write your own concurrency features or use those written by others.

 However, two concurrency concepts are embedded in the language: the `std::marker` traits `Sync` and `Send`.